 The unfolding journey is shown on a TV screen in the club car and on one of the TV channels in guest suites.
 Service is professional and experienced.

 Our butler during our trip was the late Jan September, who served the likes of Nelson Mandela, Desmond Tutu and Margaret Thatcher during his 30+ years on The Blue Train.
 When Owen Hardy rode the Blue Train in 1998, he raved about the chef.
 He and Eleanor were delighted to meet the chef in person years later. (photo here).
 She is still making her “chocolate pot” dessert beloved by Mandela and many others.

 Additional Itinerary: The Blue Train makes several round trips annually between Pretoria and Hoedspruit, located in S. Africa’s Kruger National Park and famous for its elephant-back safaris.
 Let the Society of IRT plan your Blue Train + Safari experience.

 Latest News: Click here for owners Owen and Eleanor Hardys’ blog about their Blue Train adventure.

 The train is air-conditioned.
 For cold weather, additional heating is provided under the marble tiles of most bathrooms.
 There are two train sets; one can take up to 82 passengers, the other accommodates 54.
 All compartments contain two twin beds or one double bed (stowed by day), as well as bathroom with shower or tub, hi-fi, audio CD and large-screen DVD systems.

 Luxury suites: Each train has two luxury carriages, each with three compartments.
-Each compartment has a bathroom with tub and shower.
+Luxury Suites are 10.25 square meters (110 square feet) and feature side-by-side twin beds or double bed, as well as bathroom with shower, sink toilet and bathtub.

 Meals are served in the 42-seat diner in two seatings and include delicious African and continental cuisine.
 Dining and service are gracious.
 Meals are multi-course and tasty.
 The wine list is outstanding.
 And in a fairly recent change, matching other rivals in the luxury travel industry, The Blue Train now includes all alcoholic beverages throughout your journey both in the bar and in the dining room.
 Breakfast or dinner can be served either in your compartment or in the dining car.
 Snacks and drinks can be served in your compartment at any time.